 A conviction record is an official document providing information that a person was found guilty, pleaded guilty or pleaded nolo contendere against criminal charges in a civilian or military court.
 The criminal charges can be classified as a felony, misdemeanor or other offense.
-Conviction also includes when a person has been judged delinquent, has been less than honorably discharged or has been placed on probation, fined, imprisoned or paroled.
+Conviction records may also contain information on whether a person has been judged delinquent, has been less than honorably discharged or has been placed on probation, fined, imprisoned or paroled.
 A criminal conviction is rendered by either a jury of peers or a judge in a court of law.
 A conviction does not include a final judgment that was deleted by a pardon, set aside, reversed or otherwise rendered inoperative.

 South Carolina Jail and Inmate Records

-Jail and inmate records involve information about an offender’s current and past inmate status.
-A person who is in jail or considered an inmate has been deprived of his/her civil liberties while either awaiting trial or after being convicted.
-These people remain on a searchable online inmate database.
+South Carolina public inmate records contain information regarding an offender’s current and past inmate status.
 The South Carolina Department of Corrections accumulates records on inmates.
 It may include names, incarceration dates, expected release dates, convicted offenses and photos.

-Parole records are an official document that includes information regarding the release of a prisoner who agreed to certain conditions prior to completion of their maximum sentence.
-While the prisoner is on supervised parole, the board shall require as a condition of parole that they pay a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining inability of the prisoner to pay.
+Parole records in South Carolina consist of official data regarding the release of inmates who have agreed to certain conditions prior to the completion of their maximum sentence.
+While the prisoner is on supervised parole, the board shall require as a condition of parole that they pay a monthly supervision fee.
 The board may also impose any conditions of parole it deems appropriate in order to ensure the best interests of the prisoner and the citizens of South Carolina are served.